mikesimmonds/begin-ng/src/app/layout/layout.md

 A layout module is a group of components that wrap the content in the page and poition the components in a consistent way.
 Its good to keep this as lean as possible.
 Adding non-layout logic and services to it can cause it to bloat quickly.

+## How to use a layout component or how to find which layout your compo is using.

+Nota bene:
+Is is better for all layouts just to have a <ng-content> tag and then project the router-link if required.
+Would be more consistent than having router-link in some or all laout components.

 A layout component will either contain a <router-link> or a <ng-content> element to diplay content in each if its sections. for example:
 ```html